 Since August 2009, I have been working as a resident chaplain at the Wesley Woods Geriatric Center in Atlanta, Georgia.
 This is a new culture, a new place, a new “out there” for me.
 Each day I encounter individuals different than me-different in age, ability, and life experience: I move walkers; I visit the sick; I hear stories about WWII; I sing hymns with people with Parkinson’s and Alzheimer’s disease.
 Each day, I encounter people from whom I learn.

 Wesley Woods Geriatric Center is a campus composed of various facilities including nursing homes, outpatient clinics, independent living apartments, and a hospital.
-My duties place me in various areas; however, the majority of my time is spent at an independent living facility—Wesley Woods Towers.
+My duties place me in various areas; however, the majority of my time is spent at an independent living facility-Wesley Woods Towers.
 The Towers is a community of over 150 residents.
 Some residents are in their early seventies with relatively few health complications, while others are over one hundred and approaching the end of life.
-The vast majority of residents are experiencing the disabilities associated with aging while remaining actively engaged in their families and communities.
+The vast majority of residents are experiencing the disabilities associated with aging, requiring regular medical attention and finding a great way to store your mobility equipment, while remaining actively engaged in their families and communities.

 As a chaplain to individuals living in the facility, I minister to people who are suffering to varying degrees.
 However, regardless of their medical issues, the residents are people who are living with their disabilities and impairments.
 No matter what state of health they are in, these individuals daily face the emotional, physical, and spiritual challenges associated with healing and grieving, living and aging, longing for something that will be and coming to terms with what is.

 Alternately called impairments, restrictions, or limitations, my use of the term disability in this context highlights the myriad issues associated with aging.
 Disability is an umbrella term that includes various physical, mental, and chronic illnesses.
 However, the concept of disability is not limited to the experience of one person.
 Disability also entails the interaction between the person with a disability and the world around her.
-The individuals I have encountered this year, however elderly or impaired, are still living their lives and encountering their world—a world full of families, friends, faith, ideas, policies, hopes, and questions.
+A disability can be long or short-term, meaning that the short-term disability insurance information that people receive is different from the information needed for long-term disabilities.
+The individuals I have encountered this year, however elderly or impaired, are still living their lives and encountering their world-a world full of families, friends, faith, ideas, policies, hopes, and questions.
+Some are living independently in communities similar to Larksfield Place (larksfieldplace.org/independent-living.php/) enjoying their retirement in a community setting.
 For these reasons, I use the term disability to point us forward to an understanding of pastoral care to the aging that both encompasses the unique needs of the individual as well as the broader issues of what it means to be disabled in this world.
 The residents of Wesley Woods Towers have much to contribute to this study of disability and theology.

 There are many ways to provide spiritual care appropriate to this population.
 One of the programs at the Towers is a devotional service for the second floor.
 The second floor is the personal care floor where individuals receive help with medications, meals, and other daily duties.
 Since this population group is not able to easily mobilize for the regular devotional service, the goal of this program is to bring the service to them.
 In the social model theory of disability, the focus is on a society that is unaccommodating, rather than on an individual who has difficulties in navigating the environment.
 The second floor service meets the pastoral care needs of these aging individuals.
 It is a devotional in which the environment adapts to alleviate the impact of their disabilities.